readersinternational/readersinternational.org/EDITORS.md

 1. Make sure that the file added for the book ends in `.md`.
 1. Make sure that the very first thing in the file for the book is `---` on its own line.
 There *cannot* be any spaces or blank lines before the `---`.
 1. Make sure that there is another `---` at the end of the metadata section on its own line.
 There cannot be any spaces before or after it.
+1. There must not be a `---` after the description.
+You only need `---` around the metadata.
-1. Make sure that there are no spaces before any of the metadata items - e.g. `title`, `author` etc.  Each one must be on its own line without any spaces before it.
+1. Make sure that there are no spaces at the start of the line of any metadata items - e.g. `title`, `author` etc.  Each one must be on its own line without any spaces before it.
+1. Make sure that there is a space after the colon for a metadata item, e.g. "title: My Amazing Book".
 1. Make sure that `region` has a value of either `europe`, `africa`, `asia` or `latam`.

 ### The book has no image